austinmargarone/portfolio/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues or bugs while using [Project Name], please report them by creating a new issue in the GitHub repository.
+If you encounter any issues or bugs while using My Portfolio, please report them by creating a new issue in the GitHub repository.
 Provide detailed information about the problem, including steps to reproduce it if possible.

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to [Your Name] at [your@email.com].
+If you have any questions or need further assistance, feel free to reach out to Austin Margarone at austin@margarone.dev.

-W